 Hans Zimmer (The Dark Knight Trilogy, Inception, Interstellar) orchestrated the music.

 Billie Eilish sings the opening theme.
 Like the opening themes from “Skyfall” & Spectre, Billie’s song gave me goosebumps.
-There’s a reason she won a Grammy.
+There’s a reason why she won a Grammy.
 She deserves an Oscar for “Best Original Song.”
 Adele & Sam Smith won an Oscar.
 Billie is the youngest musician to contribute to a Bond theme.

 Chemistry between Bond and his allies serves as the main highlight.
 His interactions with his friends moves the story forward.